Back to Louisiana

 • Deletes 'procedures, and dental surgeries' between 'otolaryngology' and 'procedures conducted' on line 15.

-• The exact impact of these deletions is not fully explained in the amendment text provided.
+• The exact impact of these deletions on the bill's overall intent is not clear from the provided amendment text alone.

 Plain English: The amendment removes references to specific types of surgeries and procedures from the bill text related to Medicaid reimbursement for ambulatory surgical centers.

-• The exact impact of these deletions is not fully explained in the amendment text provided.
+• The exact impact of these deletions on the overall bill is not clear without additional context.

 Plain English: The amendment changes how Medicaid pays for certain medical procedures at ambulatory surgical centers, setting the payment rate as the lower amount between what is paid in an outpatient hospital or a specific new rate.